Separation and Divorce, Catholic Perspective

 Reasons to Separate: Danger or Adultery

-A separation decree defines the status of the spouses who otherwise have the obligation to live together.
-The Church’s appeals court, the Roman Rota, teaches, “light injustices from abusive words or the incompatibility of the personalities of the spouses which make cohabitation troublesome cannot be considered as sufficient causes to separate the spouses” (3).
+An ecclesiastical separation decree or sentence authorizes spouses, who would otherwise have the obligation to live together, to live apart.
+The Catholic Church’s global court of appeal has ruled, “light injustices from abusive words or the incompatibility of the personalities of the spouses which make cohabitation troublesome cannot be considered causes sufficient to separate the spouses” (2).

 Desertion and Malicious Abandonment

-Civil courts purport to have jurisdiction to relieve a spouse of his full obligation to support the marital home when the other has done nothing grave enough to justify separation.
-This contradicts divine, natural, and canon law.
+Marriage cases of the baptized belong to the ecclesiastical judge by proper right (canon 1671).
+Civil courts that attempt to relieve a spouse of his or her full obligation to support the marital home or maintain the common conjugal life, when the other has done nothing grave enough to justify separation, contradict divine and canon law.

 Separation Plan in Accord with Divine Law

-When the spouses live apart, the adequate support and education of children must always be suitably provided (c.
-1154).
-Historically, Church decrees normally give the care of the children to the innocent party, reared at the expense of the guilty partner (7).
-One Roman Rota case explicitly said that the party at fault is not due support from the innocent party (8).
+When spouses live apart, suitable child support and provisioning for the authentic education of children must always be provided for (see canon 1154).
+Historically, Church decrees normally gave the care of the children to the innocent party to be reared at the expense of the culpable partner (7).
+The appellate Tribunal of the Roman Rota ruled that a spouse having caused the breakup of a marriage is not due support from the innocent party (8).

-When there is no moral reason for separation, the spouse leaving the marriage is obligated to reconcile, and should be held accountable to contribute his or her full share to the material upkeep of the family home.
-When there is a moral reason for separation, the Church could instruct parties of their obligations in accord with divine law toward each other and their children.
-The parties could ratify these obligations and commit them to writing in the civil forum.
+The spouse that causes a marital breakup without a legitimate cause is obliged to reconcile, and should be accountable to contribute his or her share to the material upkeep of the family home.
+Ecclesiastical authority is competent to provide guidance regarding parties’ obligations toward each other and their children in accord with divine law.
+The parties could confirm these obligations in writing with intent to give them binding effect in the civil forum.

 If one party never truly entered a Catholic marriage (e.g., a woman marrying for money), then a just outcome might be achievable in a civil annulment.
-Or, if one party never truly entered a marriage because of a mental disturbance making him/her incapable of consent, then a civil annulment might be more applicable than a civil divorce.
+Or, if one party never truly entered a marriage because of a mental disturbance making him or her incapable of consent, then petitioning for a civil annulment might be more appropriate than seeking a civil divorce.

 Civil annulment is the process by which a Court states that a marriage never legally existed.
-An annulment must be based on mental illness, fraud, forced consent, physical incapacity to consummate the marriage, lack of consent to underage marriage or bigamy (9).
+It must be based on mental illness, fraud, forced consent, physical incapacity to consummate the marriage, lack of consent to underage marriage or bigamy (9).
 In the case of civil annulment, the innocent party can claim no financial obligation to support or give property to the party at fault.
-In a fraudulent contract, the innocent party can claim the right that damages be financially repaired (10).
+In a fraudulent contract, the innocent party can claim the right that economic injuries be financially repaired (10).